chaxus/ranlexer/README.md

 ## Usage

-ranlexer can export three methods
+ranlexer can export the following methods

 - **parse**: Parse the code into an ast
 - **walk**: Walk through the structure of the ast to perform custom operations